What Is a Millimeter Wave?

 Because of the limitations, mmWave in cellular networks will only cover outdoor and indoor environments — but not both together.
 In other words, an antenna broadcasting millimeter waves placed outdoors won’t penetrate homes and buildings to provide 5G connectivity to the users inside.
 Likewise, for people connected to an indoor antenna, mmWave connectivity is lost if they walk outside.

 Because of this, 5G deployments utilizing mmWave will need to coexist with other 5G deployments below the threshold of mmWave frequencies.
 Moreover, they’ll need to integrate with other cellular network technologies, such as 4G LTE, so that connectivity is seamless.

-Due to its limited range, it’s likely that 5G technologies on mmWave won’t replace 4G anytime soon.
+Due to its limited range, it’s likely that 5G technologies on mmWave won’t completely replace 4G LTE anytime soon.
 That said, there are other methods for delivering mmWave 5G to larger metropolitan areas.